Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Ezakiya, Kimi (A romantic anime nerd).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 11/3/2018

 Created in version: V0.27

+### Additional information

+Part of the infamous "86 Students From Hell."

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Ezakiya%2C%20Kimi%20(A%20romantic%20anime%20nerd)%20-%20AjTheYandere%2C%20V0.69.student">Ezakiya, Kimi (A romantic anime nerd) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Ezakiya%2C%20Kimi%20(A%20romantic%20anime%20nerd)%20-%20AjTheYandere.student">Ezakiya, Kimi (A romantic anime nerd) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---